 The perfect indulgent but healthy dessert: this No-bake Vegan Black Forest Cake is surprisingly easy to make but looks and tastes incredible!

 If you love traditional Black Forest Gateau, why not give this no-bake version a try?
-It's a little healthier and more protein-rich but is still utterly delicious.
 The flavour combination of chocolate, cherry and cream is one of my all-time favourites, and I hope you'll feel the same way after trying it.

 This recipe combines the traditional Black Forest flavours of cherry, chocolate and cream to create a delicious dessert, but there are differences from the original.

-The most obvious being that this is, essentially, a raw cake (except for the lightly cooked cherry filling).
-Whilst it is delicious (really, I'm not just saying that!), it naturally tastes a bit different to a baked cake because of this.
-So don't expect a fluffy sponge!
+No bake - The most obvious being that this is, essentially, a raw cake (except for the lightly cooked cherry filling).
+Whilst it is delicious (really, I'm not just saying that!), it naturally tastes a bit different to a baked cake because of this, and is somewhat more dense.